kss-node/kss-node/README.md

     $ kss-node demo styleguide --less demo/styles.less

 You can create your own templates too.
-Use the `node-kss --init` command to initialize a copy of the default template so you can edit it and use it when generating your styleguide with the `--template` flag.
+Use the `kss-node --init` command to initialize a copy of the default template so you can edit it and use it when generating your styleguide with the `--template` flag.
 This option is best when you need to compile your stylesheets with a preprocessor workflow not supported by kss-node; simply link the generated CSS from inside the custom template's index.html.

     $ kss-node --init custom-template
     $ kss-node ../path/to/sass styleguide --template custom-template